jordanozang/game_engine/README.md

 # game\_engine

 ## Demo Controls
-* Navigation in space is with usual wasd controls and mouse to lool
+* Navigation in space is with usual wasd controls and mouse to look
 * Press esc to exit

 ## Features